Databases

 Recommended: General purpose tier database servers target most workloads that require balanced compute and memory with scalable I/O throughput.
 Examples include servers for hosting web and mobile apps and other enterprise applications.

-Basic tier database servers target workloads that require light compute and I/O performance.
+Burstable tier database servers target workloads that require light compute and I/O performance.
 Examples include servers used for staging, development, testing or small-scale infrequently used applications.

 Security